-In this post, we’ll take a look at what scores are required to pass the five TASC individual subtests.
-The TASC (Test Assessing Secondary Completion) subject tests are scored on a scale that runs from 300 to 800.
+In this post, we’ll take a look at what scores were required to pass the five TASC individual subtests.
+The TASC (Test Assessing Secondary Completion) subject tests were scored on a scale from 300 to 800.

-The minimally required score to pass the five subject tests is 500 on EACH subject test.
-Averaging is not possible so your total TASC score cannot be under 2500.
+The minimally required score to pass the five subject tests was 500 on EACH subject test.
+Averaging was not possible, so your total TASC score could not be under 2500.

-The TASC™ subject tests (also called modules as they are independent subtests) cover the academic subject areas of English Reading, English Writing, Mathematics, Social Studies, and Science.
+The TASC™ subject tests (also called modules as they were independent subtests) covered the academic subject areas of English Reading, English Writing, Mathematics, Social Studies, and Science.

-The TASC English Writing subtest additionally asks you to produce an essay and for this, you are required to reach at least a 2-score out of a possible 8.
+The TASC English Writing subtest additionally asked you to produce an essay, and for this, you were required to reach at least a 2-score out of a possible 8.

-So keep in mind that even if your overall score is 2500 or better but you haven’t reached the 500-barrier on one of the five TASC subtests, you didn’t pass the TASC exam.
-The minimally required score must be earned on EACH of the five subtests!
+So keep in mind that even if your overall score was 2500 or better, but you hadn’t reached the 500-barrier on one of the five TASC subtests, you hadn’t passed the TASC exam.
+The minimally required score had to be earned on EACH of the five subtests!

-The entire TASC exam will take a little under eight hours to complete but you have the liberty to take the five subtests one at a time.
+The entire TASC exam would take a little under eight hours to complete, but you had the liberty to take the five subtests one at a time.

-The TASC measures proficiency and competencies at a level that compares to that of graduating high school students.
+The TASC measured, like the HiSET and GED, proficiency and competencies at a level that compares to that of graduating high school students.

 Highest TASC score

-The highest attainable score on each TASC subtest is 800, and a score of 8 for your essay.
-So the highest possible cumulative score on the TASC exam is 4000 and an 8 for the essay writing section.
+The highest attainable score on each TASC subtest was 800, and a score of 8 for your essay.
+So the highest possible cumulative score on the TASC exam was 4000 and an 8 for the essay writing section.

-If you manage to reach a particularly high score in the fields of Reading, Writing, or Math, you’ll receive a “Distinguished Achievement” notation for the related subject field.
+If you managed to reach a particularly high score in the fields of Reading, Writing, or Math, you would receive a “Distinguished Achievement” notation for the related subject field.

-To reach “Distinguished Achievement” status, you’ll have to reach a score of at least 580 on the Reading portion, and a 560 score and up for the Math or Writing sections.
+To reach “Distinguished Achievement” status, you had to attain a score of at least 580 on the Reading portion and a 560 score or up for the Math or Writing sections.

-If you attain “Distinguished Achievement” status, you may even see requirements such as submitting SAT or ACT scores or having to take remedial coursework requirements waived, depending on the school.
-This website offers free TASC practice tests to help you get ready for the real thing efficiently.
+If you attained “Distinguished Achievement” status, you could even see requirements such as submitting SAT or ACT scores or having to take remedial coursework requirements waived, depending on the school.
+This website offers free GED practice tests to help you get ready for the real thing efficiently.

 TASC test results

-The TASC exam is one of three available high school equivalency (HSE) exams in the U.S. and three states are using the TASC exam for this purpose.
-You can take the exam in a paper-and-pencil format or in a computerized format but New Jersey and West Virginia only offer computer-based testing.
+The TASC exam was one of three available high school equivalency (HSE) exams in the U.S., and three states were still using the TASC exam in 2021 for this purpose, West Virginia, New York, and New Jersey.
+You could take the exam in a paper-and-pencil format or in a computerized format, but New Jersey and West Virginia only offered computer-based testing.

 Employers, government agencies, and schools of post-secondary education accept the diploma that’s awarded upon successfully completing the five TASC subject tests in lieu of a high school degree.

-The TASC exam is published by Data Recognition Corporation (DRC), one of America’s leading educational assessment publishers and known for developing the Test of Adult Basic Education, or TABE.
+The TASC exam was published by Data Recognition Corporation (DRC), one of America’s leading educational assessment publishers and known for developing the Test of Adult Basic Education, or TABE.

-How long it will take before you’ll get your TASC scores depends on the state where you took the exam and whether you took the TASC exam in a computer-based format or the paper-and-pencil formatted version.
+How long it would take before you got your TASC scores depended on the state where you took the exam and whether you took the TASC exam in a computer-based format or the paper-and-pencil formatted version.

-In general, however, if you took the TASC exam on a computer, you can see how you performed in practically all sections of the exam right after you completed the exam.
+In general, however, if you took the TASC exam on a computer, you could see how you performed in practically all sections of the exam right after you completed the exam.

-Your score report will be available through your TASC account within a few hours from the moment you completed the exam.
-After a few business days, you’ll be able to access your score reports through the TASC portal of your state.
+Your score report would be available through your TASC account within a few hours from the moment you completed the exam.
+After a few business days, you could access your score reports through the TASC portal of your state.

-When you took the TASC exam on paper, you’ll have to be more patient.
-Then, your score reports will take up to 10 days and you can access your reports through your TASC account in approximately 10 to 14 days.
+When you took the TASC exam on paper, you had to be more patient.
+Then, your score reports would take up to 10 days, and you could access your reports through your TASC account in approximately 10 to 14 days.

 TASC grading system

-As said above, there are five independent TASC subject tests that cover English Writing, English Reading, Social Studies, Science, and Mathematics.
-Each subtest is made up of predominantly multiple-choice questions.
+As said above, there were five independent TASC subject tests that covered English Writing, English Reading, Social Studies, Science, and Mathematics.
+Each subtest was made up of predominantly multiple-choice questions.

-If you take the TASC exam on a computer, you will also see technology-enhanced formats such as drag questions.
-There are also extended-response and gridded-response questions, and on the English Writing section, you’ll have to produce an essay based on a passage a writing prompt.
+If you had taken the TASC exam on a computer, you would also see technology-enhanced formats such as drag questions.
+There were also extended-response and gridded-response questions, and on the English Writing section, you had to produce an essay based on a passage and a writing prompt.

-On the TASC exam, every gridded response and a multiple-choice question is worth 1 point.
-Keep in mind that there’s no punishment for incorrect answers, so you should answer each and every question!
+On the TASC exam, every gridded response and a multiple-choice question was worth 1 point.
+There was no punishment for incorrect answers, so you could answer each and every question!

-Extended response questions can be worth more than 1 point if they contain two or more answers, and if a question includes two parts, be sure to answer both parts correctly.
-Only then, you’ll get that question right.
+Extended response questions could be worth more than 1 point if they contained two or more answers, and if a question included two parts, you had to answer both parts correctly.
+Only then, you got that question right.

-Your essay is not machine-graded as it is on the GED test.
-It will be read by two experienced scorers that award points on a 0-4 scale.
-So the maximum score attainable on the essay is 8.
-If the two scorers award the same scores or within one point, their scores are added together and that’ll be your essay score.
+Your essay was not machine-graded as it is on the GED test.
+It would be read by two experienced scorers that awarded points on a 0-4 scale.
+So the maximum score attainable on the essay was 8.
+If the two scorers had awarded the same scores or within one point, their scores were added together, and that would be your essay score.

-If, for example, one reader awards you a 4-score while the other reader gives a 3, your total score will be 7.
-If the two awarded scores are more than just one point apart, a 3rd reader will be brought in and the two closest scores will make up your essay grade.
+If, for example, one reader awarded you a 4-score while the other reader gave a 3, your total score would be 7.
+If the two awarded scores were more than just one point apart, a 3rd reader would be brought in, and the two closest scores would make up your essay grade.

-If you fail one of the TASC subtests, there’s no need to take the entire TASC exam again.
-You can take just that section again and you’ll have two free retakes but completion has to be achieved within one calendar year, or the standard fees will apply again!
+If you failed one of the TASC subtests, there was no need to take the entire TASC exam again.
+You could take just that section again, and you had two free retakes, but completion had to be achieved within one calendar year, or the standard fees would apply again!

-If you didn’t achieve enough points to pass either a subject test (500) or overall (2500), you are required to retake the related subject test(s).
-So you must retake that specific subtest or those specific subtests on which you didn’t reach 500 points.
+If you hadn’t achieved enough points to pass either a subject test (500) or overall (2500), you were required to retake the related subject test(s).
+So you had to retake that specific subtest or those specific subtests on which you hadn’t reached 500 points.

-If you take the entire exam again, keep in mind that only your highest scores from different testing sessions are kept to be included in your total score report.
+If you took the entire exam again, only your highest scores from different testing sessions were kept to be included in your total score report.

-Although there’s no requirement to retake those subtests on which you already scored 500 points or up, you may well retake some other subtests as well to improve your total score.
+Although there was no requirement to retake those subtests on which you already scored 500 points or up, you could retake some other subtests as well to improve your total score.